Dumfries: Museums, parks and libraries

-Theatre and cinema
+Theatre, cinema and media

 The Theatre Royal, Dumfries was built in 1792 and is the oldest working theatre in Scotland.

 The theatre is owned by the Guild of Players who bought it in 1959, thereby saving it from demolition, and is run on a voluntary basis by the members of the Guild of Players.
 It is funded entirely by Guild membership subscriptions, and by box office receipts.
 It does not currently receive any grant aid towards running costs.
 In recent years the theatre has been re-roofed and the outside refurbished.
 It is the venue for the Guild of Players' own productions and for performances from visiting companies.
 These include: Scottish Opera, TAG, the Borderline and 7:84.
 The Robert Burns Centre is an art house cinema in Dumfries.
-The Odeon Cinema, which showed more mainstream movies, closed its doors in mid-2018 due to the local council refusing to allow Odeon to relocate, forcing them to close.
+The Odeon Cinema, which showed more mainstream movies, closed its doors in mid-2018 due to issues with the building, forcing them to close.
+The cinema will reopen as The Regal in 2025.

+Dumfries was formerly home to one of the 11 BBC studios in Scotland.
+Greatest Hits Radio Dumfries & Galloway, part of Bauer Media Group, broadcasts from Dumfries, and is also the main radio station for the area.
+Community radio station Alive 107.3 broadcasts on 107.3FM in Dumfries and online.
+In 2018, Dumfries got a new radio station, Dumfries Community Radio.
+Also known as DCR Online, it is not a traditional FM radio station, but an online radio station.